AceLewis/SteamDiscoveryQueueBot/README.md

-# Steam Holiday Discovery Queue Card Auto Harvester
+# Steam Discovery Queue Card Auto Harvester
 This is a Userscript to automatically harvest the discovery queue Trading Cards, can be run with either [Greasemonkey](https://addons.mozilla.org/en-GB/firefox/addon/greasemonkey/) (Firefox) or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome/Opera);

 To use the script just download by clicking [THIS](https://raw.githubusercontent.com/AceLewis/SteamHolidaySale2015CardAutoHarvester/master/SteamHolidaySale2015CardAutoHarvester.user.js) or just copy and paste the text into the Userscript editor.
 Stop the script when you have got all the cards for that day.